-Our strategic planning process began in 2012-2013 bringing the college community together, which focused our growth and renewal efforts.
-The 2015-2017 plan that emerged from this process provides a strategic road map as we develop new campuses, advance our research and community care programs, and strengthen the curriculum and programs in our clinical campus system.
+Our strategic planning process began in 2012-2013 by bringing together the college community to focus on our growth and renewal efforts.
+The 2015-2017 plan that emerged from this process provided a strategic road map as we developed new campuses, advanced our research and community care programs and strengthened the curriculum and programs in our clinical campus system.

 In late 2016, we began developing a new plan, using our 2015-2017 Heritage College Strategic Plan as the foundation, to ensure our continuing success in training primary care physicians for Ohio.
 An experienced consulting firm facilitated the process.
 Our students, faculty, staff and external stakeholders participated in interviews, planning sessions and surveys to provide valuable feedback as we assessed the existing plan and determined our new goals.

 We retained the four priorities of the 2015-2017 strategic plan: Transformative Education, Collaborative Research, Community Impact and All-Campus Success.
 All-Campus Success now has two parts – Workplace Excellence and Operational Excellence – and we added a new priority, Optimized Student Experience.
 These five priorities support a common goal: To increase the proportion of our graduates who enter primary care practice, especially in Ohio.

 Strategic planning and review is a continuous, multifaceted process.
 Progress and updates for strategic priorities are gathered on a regular basis from each of the five team leads.
-The Executive Dean's Strategy Team and Executive Committee reviews the strategic priorities and are informed of progress and updates.
-The current overall strategic plan, including goals and objectives, is available on the website for all Heritage College faculty and staff to review and provide feedback/comments.
-In addition, the Heritage College's internal processes and its continuous improvement plan around meeting the Commission on Osteopathic College Accreditation (COCA) standards play an important role in ensuring our strategic plan is on track.
+The Heritage College Strategy Team and Executive Committee review the strategic priorities and are informed of progress and updates.
+The current overall strategic plan, including goals and objectives, is available on the website for all Heritage College students, faculty and staff to review and provide feedback/comments.
+In addition, the Heritage College's internal processes and its continuous improvement plan around meeting the Commission on Osteopathic College Accreditation standards play an important role in ensuring our strategic plan is on track.
 As we move forward, we will implement initiatives and continue to refine our plans by identifying objectives and key performance measures.